 Transvaal Modernism

 The links between South Africa and the United Kingdom remained strong at this time, particularly in terms of architectural education and field trips around Europe.
 William Holford (1907-75), for example, worked for Cowin, Powers and Ellis before studying at Liverpool School of Architecture in 1925, later returning to oversee the planning of Durban and Pretoria after WW2.
 Many others did the same, including Adriaan Low Meiring (1904-79) who would go on to found the first School of Architecture in Pretoria in 1943, and the more progressive Max Policansky (b.
 1909) who designed the sleek Judge Clothing and Cavalla Cigarette factories in Cape Town in 1936 [Fig. 5].
 These links with Europe brought many emerging architects into contact with the avant-garde, particularly Le Corbusier, who had a significant impact on Rex Martienssen (1909-42) and Normal Hanson (1909-91).
 Others, such as the Cowin brothers, were less convinced by the claims of European Modernism, but still sought a new approach to design and construction.
 Douglas Cowin (fl.
-1930s-50s) won the Rand Daily Mail Ideal Homes Competition in 1934 with a Meisian inspired pavillion.
+1930s-50s) won the Rand Daily Mail Ideal Homes Competition in 1934 with a Meisian inspired pavilion.
 Martienssen was a formidable force at the new Witwatersrand school of architecture and designed the Corbusian-influenced House Stern in Johannesburg in 1934 (along with Fassler and Cooke), closely following the five points, with a carefully polished concrete finish.

 West Africa